Tino Sunseri

-Tino Sunseri (born December 21, 1988) is an American football coach and former quarterback who is currently a quarterbacks coach at the James Madison University.
-He was originally signed by the Saskatchewan Roughriders in 2013.
-He played college football at Pittsburgh.
+Tino Sunseri (born December 21, 1988) is an American football coach and former quarterback who was most recently the offensive coordinator and quarterbacks coach for the UCLA Bruins.
+He played college football for the Pittsburgh Panthers before being signed by the Saskatchewan Roughriders in 2013.

+Sunseri was dismissed at UCLA in September 2025.

 College career

-Tino Sunseri was the starting quarterback at the University of Pittsburgh for 3 years.
-A local Central Catholic grad, Tino led Pitt to a 20-19 record including three bowl appearances.
-He went undrafted in the 2013 NFL Draft at the end of his senior year.
+Tino Sunseri was the starting quarterback at the University of Pittsburgh for three years.
+A local Central Catholic grad, Tino led Pitt to a 20–19 record including three bowl appearances.
+He went undrafted in the 2013 NFL draft at the end of his senior year.